DemonRevoked/TheDigitalHeist/challenges/ai-02-cerberus/README.md

 ## 🔍 Hints

-- Check `hint.txt` for The Professor's note
+- Access `/hint` endpoint to get The Professor's note
 - Systematic probing is key to understanding decision boundaries
 - The hidden class has specific trigger conditions...
+- Students should discover endpoints through exploration (part of the challenge)

 ---